hci-au-dk/ubicomp-on-a-budget/README.md

 A repository collecting all the bits and pieces of the local ubicomp experiments

+## TODO
+1. DO A VIDEO GUIDE FOR USING WEBSTRATES FOR DEVELOPMENT
+2. DO ONE THAT WITH FILESYSTEM

 ## When using webstrates file system to connect to our serve

 ```Hi multiline```